 Development in the Gateway should occur in concentrated clusters, and not in a strip development format.
 The concentrated clusters are graphically approximated on the future land use map.

 Basis:

-This area includes the parcels that are located along M-72.
+This area includes the parcels that are located along M-72 in the Gateway Mixed Use District as shown on the Township Zoning Map.